aeon2006/Aviora-MD/SECURITY.md

 ## Supported Versions

-We actively provide security updates for the following versions of **GURU MD**:
+We actively provide security updates for the following versions of **AVIORA MD**:

 | Version   | Supported          | Security Updates Until     | Notes                              |
 |-----------|--------------------|----------------------------|------------------------------------|